SafariGhazaleh/Economics-Time-Series/README.md

 ### How to Use
 1. Run the script: `GS.assignment1.py`
 2. View the generated plots for asset price developments and investment capital.

+## .gitignore

+    Excludes unnecessary files from version control for a clean repository.

+## License

+    This project is licensed under the [MIT License](LICENSE).